Gateway-Corporate-Solutions/runixinstall/docs/installing/guided.rst

 Guided installation
 ===================

-Archinstall ships with a pre-programmed `Guided Installer`_ guiding you through the mandatory steps as well as some optional configurations that can be done.
+runixinstall ships with a pre-programmed `Guided Installer`_ guiding you through the mandatory steps as well as some optional configurations that can be done.

 .. note::

-   Other pre-programmed scripts can be invoked by executing :code:`archinstall --script <script>` *(without .py)*.
-To see a complete list of scripts, run :code:`archinstall --script list` or check the source code `scripts`_ directory.
+   Other pre-programmed scripts can be invoked by executing :code:`runixinstall --script <script>` *(without .py)*.
+To see a complete list of scripts, run :code:`runixinstall --script list` or check the source code `scripts`_ directory.

 .. note::

-   It's recommended to run ``archinstall`` from the official Arch Linux ISO.
+   It's recommended to run ``runixinstall`` from the official Arch Linux ISO.

 .. warning::